StasBard/SF_DataScience/Projects/Project_8/README.md

 We also decided to abandon the data of technical indicators received via API, as they are also based on adjusted data.
 Instead, we manually calculated the values of the selected indicators in the corresponding functions.

 As a result, instead of one feature (closing prices) we used ten: OHLC prices, trading volume, values of three Bollinger bands and two Stochastic lines.
+And we also did experiments with both daily data and 15-minute data.

 :arrow_up: [Back to Table of Contents](https://github.com/StasBard/SF_DataScience/blob/master/Projects/Project_8/README.md#table-of-contents)